Skin Care Tips

 Stay Hydrated

-Drinking plenty of water helps flush toxins and regulate the vagina’s ecosystem.
+Additionally, drinking plenty of water helps flush toxins and regulate the vagina’s ecosystem.
 Dehydration can lead to itching or worsen yeast infections.

 Eat Less Sugar

-And most importantly see your OB-GYN regularly!
+Lastly, and most importantly see your OB-GYN regularly!
 Doing checkups periodically can help you maintain your vaginal health.

-VIBLOK® Creative Team
+Written by VIBLOK® Creative Team